 As you continue, you pass sports facilities - there are several sports halls (we have been to watch my son play indoor football and my father in law play Takraw here) and a Muay Thai stadium (there are weekly fights every Friday), tennis courts, an ICT center plus a small stadium and open playing fields.
 The Sapan Hin area was built on reclaimed land, designed to provide space for public facilities and a recreation area near the town.
 Sapan Hin is right by the ocean which is slowly trying to reclaim the reclaimed land!
 Major work was undertaken a few years ago to fix the erosion and make a nice park with paths for walking, benches, grassy areas and rocks that make ideal seats.

 In the morning you'll find people out jogging or exercising or just sitting enjoying the fresh sea air.
 There is a mangrove walkway here too, and it looked like the old wooden walkway was being replaced when I was there last week.
-The shallow seas here, along with mangroves and mudflats make this a good place for bird spotting - have a look at Phuket Birdwatching Blog for more information.
+The shallow seas here, along with mangroves and mudflats make this a good place for bird spotting.
 The shallows are also used by people out hunting for shellfish at low tide ...

 At the south end of Sapan Hin there's a Chinese shrine, one of many in Phuket Town, which has a large Thai-Chinese population.
 This shrine is called Kiew Tian Shrine, and plays a major part in the annual Phuket Vegetarian Festival - all the street processions during the festival visit Sapan Hin.